HaikuTeam/animator/QA.md

 Focusing an input selects the value (when the input is single-line) Escape exits the input field focus
 Clicking away exits the input field focus
-I can enter a valid value into any input, and see it reflected on stage at time 0 I can enter `rotation.x,y,z` `0,0,0` and not see any glitch/weirdness There is no problem with the tourClient being active during normal editing
+I can use the keyboard to navigate up/down in the timeline row cells I can navigate all the way to the top, and keep going, and I jump to the bottom cell I can navigate all the way to the bottom, and keep going, and I jump to the top When I navigate into a collapsed set of rows, they auto-expand, and the first one is selectedf I can enter a valid value into any input, and see it reflected on stage at time 0 I can enter `rotation.x,y,z` `0,0,0` and not see any glitch/weirdness There is no problem with the tourClient being active during normal editing